|Image: Courtesy Grant Thornton Survey|

 A provisional rate change is a delicate matter and should be approved by a management level of the company where authority to effect cost change resides (usually the CEO and CFO).

 Management must make rate change decisions based on company-unique product and service lines, work location, forecasts, customer demands, competitive factors and contract status.
-It is a job that should be undertaken by executives who get paid for balancing such factors and for managing successful outcomes from decision results.
+It is a job that should be undertaken by executives who get paid for balancing such factors and who are accountable for successful outcomes from decision results.